maxrottersman/powerpoint-to-transparent-webm-or-prores/README.md

-# Powerpoint to WebM Transparent Video
+# Powerpoint to WebM or ProRes 4444 Transparent Video
-Exports slides as transparent webm or mov files for obs, youtube, or other streaming
+Exports slides as transparent webm or mov files for obs, Premiere, Resolve Youtube, or other streaming

 How it works
-1. A graphic is placed on a slide with the background color set to solid green 0x00FF00 or blue 0x00000FF
+1. Graphics are placed on a slide with the background color set to solid green 0x00FF00 or blue 0x00000FF
-2. The graphic is animated (if desired)
+2. The graphics areanimated (if desired)
-3. It is exported as a 4K MP4 video (MOV works too, though I see no difference)
+3. Each desired slide is exported as a 4K MP4 video
-4. The MP4 video is then converted to a WebM video file using FFMPEG
+4. The MP4 video is then converted to and/or a WebM/VP9 or ProRes 4444 video file using FFMPEG

 ## Installation
 Install FFMPEG